elasekness/RNASeq_workshop/Day2.md

 ## Clean your reads with [TrimGalore](https://github.com/FelixKrueger/TrimGalore).

-You can process your PE fastqs one-by-one or you could execute a BASH for-loop to do the job for you. <br>
+You can process your PE fastqs one-by-one or you could execute a Bash for-loop to do the job for you. <br>
 **Note:** `Salmon` (the read quantitation program we'll use) is designed so that read trimming is not necessary (i.e. you can use raw reads).
 But we'll practice here anyway.

 <br>